Bishop-R/midi-to-bdo/README.md

 To edit your composition in-game, you need to embed your account's owner ID:

-1. Save any composition in BDO's music composer (even a blank one)
+1. Save any composition in BDO's music composer
 2. In the converter, click **Load ID from BDO file** and select that saved file
 3. Your character name and owner ID will be loaded automatically